cafalchio/fix_coinluxe/README.md

 ## Pagination

 - The pagination feature allows the user to navigate through the crypto list.
-T

 ## Search

-- Search for a specific cryptocurrency.
+- Users can search for a specific cryptocurrency.

 ## Crypto detail

+The crypto detail webpage show an interactive graph of the crypto price for the last year.
+Also relevant project links and description.